29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 7. This was like a plot twist.
 Just when you thought that limits can also not exist, then you also learn that there can be infinite limits!
 What are the limits to Math’s wonders?

 #### **4th Quarter**

+1. I learned about new properties in finding limits of equations.
+That is about limits at infinity.
+Infinity is an odd value in the realm of mathematics.
+It kind of fits in, but when you look deeper into it, it seems it doesn't belong here.
+2. I got my first step towards differential equations which has been an interesting topic to me always.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**